elixirschool/elixirschool/en/lessons/specifics/plug.md

 Save the file to `lib/example/hello_world_plug.ex`.

 The `init/1` function is used to initialize our Plug's options.
-It is called by supervision tree, which is explained in the next section.
+It is called by a supervision tree, which is explained in the next section.
 For now, it'll be an empty List that is ignored.

 The value returned from `init/1` will eventually be passed to `call/2` as its second argument.